joemiller/puppet-url-functions/README.md

 and templates.

-We developed this code to handle situations where multiple applications in our environment would share configuration variables, but would sometimes expect the URLs in different formats.
+We developed this code to handle situations where multiple applications in our environment would share URLs as configuration variables, but would sometimes expect the URLs in different formats.

 For example, while one app may expect `http://api/service/` another may